fredyouhanaie/etclface/README.md

 # etclface - An Erlang/Tcl Interface

-This is a Tcl extension that will allow software written in Tcl and Erlang to communicate using the Erlang/OTP interface, `erl_interface`.
+This is a [Tcl](http://tcl.tk) extension that will allow software written in Tcl and [Erlang](http://www.erlang.org/) to communicate using the Erlang/OTP interface, `erl_interface`.

+## Introduction

+Erlang provides two native interfaces that enable communication between Erlang processes and external programs using Erlang's message passing mechanism.

+One of these interfaces is `erl_interface`, which allows the external program to register as a node in a Distributed Erlang network and exchange messages with Erlang processes.

 Some of the aims of the Tcl extension are:

 * Let a Tcl application use Erlang for processing.
-* Let an Erlang application use a Tcl/Tk based GUI.
+* Let an Erlang application use a Tcl/Tk based GUI, or other Tcl extensions such as Expect.

 The initial version will only expose enough `erl_interface` functions to allow a Tcl application to communicate with Erlang nodes.
 Currently,